polpo/picogus/README.md

 The hardware portions of this repository (hw/ directory) are licensed under the CERN OHL version 2, permissive.

-The software portions of this repository (sw/, pgusinit/ directories) are licensed under the GNU GPL version 2.
+The software portions of this repository (sw/, pgusinit/ directories) as a collection are licensed under the GNU GPL version 2.
+Some files are individually dual-licensed under BSD or MIT licenses – see the license in the file headers for details.